 A technician in L5R generates the following notices to a BOND participant or beneficiary:

-start and end date of participation notice providing, after random assignment, an overview of the BOND project and explaining the participation period;
+start and end date of participation notice provided, after random assignment, an overview of BOND to explain the participation period;

-work CDR continuance, trial work period, expedited reinstatement (EXR), SGA due process, reopening, reconsideration, and final SGA determination notices to those assigned to a treatment group with BOND language included;
+work CDR continuance, trial work period, expedited reinstatement (EXR), SGA due process, reopening, reconsideration, and final SGA determination notices to participants or beneficiaries assigned to a treatment group;

 BOND offset notice explaining initial offset and revised earnings estimates;

-benefit rate increase (BRI) adjustment notice correcting the BRI calculation for those BOND beneficiaries receiving reduced payment amounts due to the BOND offset;
+benefit rate increase (BRI) adjustment notice with the corrected BRI calculation for participants or beneficiaries BOND who receive reduced payment amounts due to the BOND offset;

-end of year reconciliation (EOYR) determination notice comparing reported estimated earnings with actual earnings;
+end of year reconciliation (EOYR) determination notice compares reported estimated earnings with actual earnings;

-end date of BOND Participation notice explaining when BOND participation ends; and
+end date of BOND Participation notice explains when BOND participation ends; and

-NOTE: ORS stores all SSA notices, except the start and end date of participation notice.
+NOTE: ORS stores all SSA notices, except the start and end date of participation notices.